By Keith Johnson

 The Times piece also reported that some of the recovered gold may have been found outside this vault.

-Another article appearing in the Daily News around that same time corroborates this story:
+Another article appearing in the Daily News on October 31, 2001, corroborates this story:

 If these accounts are true, they strongly conflict with the official story, which alleges that all the recovered metals were found inside the Bank of Nova Scotia vault under WTC 4.
 This has led some to speculate that insiders with short-term advanced knowledge of the attacks made a frantic effort to transfer the treasures by truck to a safe, undisclosed location.